GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Proposed Methods

-In our experiments, we choose 64 depth hypothesis (\ie, $\{d_0, \dots, d_{63}\}$ in \Cref{fig:gaussian_initialization}) that are equally spaced from $0.25 - 25$ m.
+In our experiments, we choose 64 depth hypothesis (\ie, $\{d_0, \dots, d_{63}\}$ that are equally spaced from $0.25 - 25$ m.
 To reduce memory overhead, we downsample the image by $4\times$ in each dimension before creating the cost volume in order to exploit the spatial redundancy in the image.
-Assuming that each image has height $H = 480$ and width $W=640$, the resulting cost volume $V$ only requires 4.7MBs.
-The potential loss in spatial details will be recovered via upsampling in \Cref{subsec:gau_gen}.
+Assuming that each image has height $H = 480$ and width $W=640$, the resulting cost volume $V$ only requires 4.7 MBs. \reviewdiff{Since we use \textit{full-resolution RGB images} for subsequent optimizations, potential loss in spatial details will be recovered.}